-Product Title of Attestation Required on Purpose Requesting Certificate Certificate Ministry Livestock 1.
-Health Certificate Livestock are disease free, were given all required vaccinations and meet all Saudi Arabian animal quarantine Animal Health Ministry of Agriculture (MOA) 2.
-Pedigree Certificate regulations Certify that the exported animal meets the importer's animal breed quality requirements if the animal is imported for To ascertain genealogical record of the animal Importing company 3.
-Animal Health Report breeding purpose Up-to-date report on animal health Information on status of animal health from the time it left an exporting country port until it arrives at a Saudi port MOA Poultry and Livestock Meat (imports 1.
-Health Certificate Meat is free from disease and fit for human consumption Food safety Saudi Food and Drug Authority of pig meat and products are banned for religious reason) 2.
-Halal Certificate 3.
-Animal Protein Free Feed (Producer Self- Certification) Slaughtering has taken place in an officially licensed slaughterhouse and in accordance with Islamic slaughtering procedures Certificate to confirm that the bovine animals and poultry slaughtered were not fed with feed containing animal-protein, animal-fats or animal-manure and that Religious Conformity to Islamic slaughtering rituals Religious Conformity to Islamic rules on animal feed (SFDA) SFDA the animals were not treated with growth hormones Fish and Seafood Certificate Fish and seafood products meet all specified Saudi Arabian sanitary attestation requirements Food safety SFDA
+Product Title of Attestation Required Certificate on Certificate Purpose Requesting Ministry Livestock 1.
+Health Certificate Livestock are disease free, were given all required vaccinations and meet all Saudi Arabian animal quarantine regulations.
+Animal Health To ascertain Ministry of Agriculture (MOA) 2.
+Pedigree Certificate Certify that the exported animal meets the importer's animal breed quality requirements if the animal is imported genealogical record of the animal Importing company 3.
+Animal Health Report for breeding purpose.
+Up-to-date report on animal health.
+Information on status of animal health from the time it left an exporting country port until it arrives at a Saudi port MOA Poultry and Livestock Meat (imports of pig meat and products are banned for religious reasons) Health Certificate Halal Certificate Meat is free from disease and fit for human consumption.
+Slaughtering has taken place in an officially licensed slaughterhouse and in accordance with Food safety Religious Conformity to Islamic slaughtering rituals Saudi Food and Drug Authority (SFDA) 3.
+Animal Protein Free Feed Islamic slaughtering procedures.
+FSIS certificate to confirm that the bovine animals and poultry slaughtered were not fed with feed containing animal-protein, animal-fats or animal-manure.
+Religious Conformity to Islamic rules on animal feed SFDA Fish and Seafood Health Certificate Fish and seafood products meet all specified Saudi Arabian Food safety SFDA sanitary attestation requirements.
 Product Title of Certificate Attestation Required on Certificate Purpose Requesting Ministry Dairy Products 1.
-Health Certificate Products contain no harmful level of contaminants and fit for human consumption Food safety SFDA 2.
-Veterinary Certificate Among other things, it attests Milk is derived from cows in which BSE has not been officially identified and bovine herds were not fed with protein derived from animal ruminant Food safety SFDA 3.
-Certificate of Radioactivity Measurement (for imports from Europe and the former USSR countries) Products detailed on the certificate contain total radiocaesium concentrations within officially established level and are fit for human consumption Food safety SFDA Egg and Egg Products 1.
-Health Certificate Egg products have been processed to ensure the destruction of all pathogen agents, especially Salmonella Products have been Food safety SFDA processed against any contamination before and after processing Egg products have been processed in an approved establishment under official health supervision Based on of a national control scheme, egg products comply with the importing country of origin or international standards regarding residue of chemical contaminants, such as dioxins, pesticides, veterinary drugs etc or any other contaminations --- --
+Health Certificate Products contain no harmful level of contaminants and fit for human consumption.
+Food safety SFDA 2.
+Veterinary Certificate Among other things, it attests Milk is derived from cows in which BSE has not been officially identified and bovine herds were not fed with Food safety SFDA 3.
+Certificate of Radioactivity Measurement (for imports from Europe and the former USSR countries) protein derived from animal ruminant.
+Products detailed on the certificate contain total radiocaesium concentrations within officially established level and are fit for human consumption.
+Food safety SFDA Egg and Egg Products 1.
+Health Certificate Egg products have been processed to ensure the destruction of all pathogen agents, especially Salmonella.
+Products have been processed against any contamination before and after processing.
+Egg products have been processed in an approved establishment under official health supervision.
+Based on of a national control scheme, egg products comply with the importing country of origin or international standards regarding residue of Food safety SFDA chemical contaminants, such as dioxins, pesticides, veterinary drugs etc or any other contaminations. -- --

-Product Title of Certificate Attestation Required on Certificate Purpose Requesting Ministry Fruits and Vegetables Phytosanitary Certificate Products are inspected and/or tested according to appropriate official procedures and are considered to be free from quarantine pests specified by importing country Food safety MOA Processed Foodstuffs Health Certificate Exported products were processed or manufactured under conditions that comply with sanitary and health laws of the exporting country and are fit for human consumption Food safety SFDA Planting Seed Phytosanitary Certificate Products were inspected and/or tested according to appropriate official procedures and are considered to be free from quarantine pests specified by importing country Phytosanitary concern MOA Seed Analysis Certificate Official Biotech Free Certificate Seeds were tested in accordance with ISTA rules and are free from insects, epidemic, diseases and weed seeds Imported seed is free from biotech contamination Seed quality Concern for biodiversity and food safety MOA and importing company MOA
+Product Title of Attestation Required on Purpose Requesting Certificate Certificate Ministry Fruits and Vegetables Phytosanitary Certificate Products are inspected and/or tested according to appropriate official procedures and are considered to be free from quarantine pests specified by importing country.
+Food safety MOA Processed Foodstuffs Health Certificate Exported products were processed or manufactured under conditions that comply with sanitary and health laws of the exporting country and are fit for human consumption.
+Food safety SFDA Planting Seed Phytosanitary Certificate Products were inspected and/or tested according to appropriate official procedures and are considered to be free from quarantine pests specified by importing country.
+Phytosanitary concern MOA Seed Analysis Certificate Seeds were tested in accordance with ISTA rules and are free from insects, epidemic, diseases and weed Seed quality MOA and importing company Official Biotech Free Certificate seeds.
+Imported seed is free from biotech contamination.
+Concern for biodiversity and food safety MOA